Should a New Content Site Go Broad or Deep First (2026)

 prompt-library 22 4,300 62 1.4%

-# → indie-dev wins; allocate next 20 articles there
+# → indie-dev wins; allocate the next 20 articles there

 Implementation checklist

-• Anchor hub is chosen via written scoring, not vibes.
+• Anchor hub chosen via written scoring, not vibes.

 • Prebuild warns if a second hub opens before the anchor hits 25.

-• Search Console data drives the hub-2 decision.
+• Search Console data — not enthusiasm — drives the hub-2 decision.

 After-launch verification

-• After 8 weeks, anchor hub has 20+ indexed articles.
+• After 8 weeks, the anchor hub has 20+ indexed articles.

-• Average position for cluster queries trends from > 50 toward 20.
+• Average position for cluster queries trends from above 50 toward 20.

-• Search Console impressions concentrate (>70%) on the anchor hub — that is what depth looks like.
+• Search Console impressions concentrate (over 70%) on the anchor hub — that is what depth looks like in the data.

 Common pitfalls

-• Opening 5 hubs in month 1 because you have ideas in many directions — you will have no topical authority anywhere.
+• Opening 5 hubs in month 1 because you have ideas in many directions.
+You end up with topical authority nowhere, which is exactly the profile the March 2026 update demoted.

-• Going so deep into one hub that you cover sub-sub-sub topics no one searches for.
-Cap depth at “real queries from Search Console + adjacent autocomplete”.
+• Going so deep that you cover sub-sub-sub topics no one searches for.
+Cap depth at “real queries from Search Console plus adjacent autocomplete”.

-• Abandoning hub 1 the moment hub 2 feels exciting; partial hubs do not rank.
+• Abandoning hub 1 the moment hub 2 feels exciting.
+Half-built hubs do not rank.

-• Treating hub-2 selection as a creative decision instead of a data decision.
+• Treating hub-2 selection as a creative decision when it is a data decision Search Console can make for you.

 FAQ

-• What if I have multiple hubs I am equally excited about?: Pick the one with the strongest combination of demand and your knowledge edge.
-The others can wait 90 days without losing anything.
+• What if I have multiple hubs I’m equally excited about?: Pick the one with the strongest combination of search demand and your own knowledge edge.
+The others can wait 90 days without losing anything — and you’ll choose better once hub 1’s Search Console data is in.

-• How do I know when a hub is “deep enough”?: When you have 25-30 articles covering the main long-tail variations and at least one strong pillar article tying them together.
+• How do I know when a hub is “deep enough”?: When you have 25-30 articles covering the main long-tail variations plus at least one strong pillar (aim for 3,000-5,000 words) tying them together with internal links.

 • Should the pillar article come first or last?: Last.
 Write the cluster articles first; the pillar emerges from what you actually learned.
 Drafting the pillar first leads to abstract, low-utility writing.